HHS/simpler-grants-gov/documentation/analytics/metrics/percent-complete.md

 Divide the number of closed issues (or points) by the total number of issues (or points) per deliverable.

+> [!NOTE]
+> If an issue is unpointed, it *does* count toward percent complete by issues, but *does not* count toward percent complete by points.

 ### Step-by-step example: Percent complete by deliverable

 <details>